Archival Collections: A Checklist

 MSS 3 - The Yale School of Music Papers; 8'

-A collection of 550 letters spanning the years 1897-1950 and involving chiefly Horatio Parker, the New Haven Symphony, and prominent musical personalities of the day.
-More extensive papers of the School of Music await processing.
+The collection contains 550 letters spanning the years 1897-1950 and involving chiefly Horatio Parker, the New Haven Symphony, and prominent musical personalities of the day.
+It also includes many concert programs, as well as some student papers and compositions.
+Manuscripts and Archives also holds archival collections from the Yale School of Music.

 MSS 4 - The New Haven Music Club Papers; .5'

 Three manuscript record books of the Club's activities from 1921 to 1946.
 The approximately twenty-five members of the Club, mostly local ladies, were all performers and held monthly recitals.

 MSS 5 - The New Haven Oratorio Society Papers; 5'